MrSVCD/CardDisplay/Readme.md

 ```
 cat GNUparallel.list | parallel {}
 ```
-After that, each STL file is ZIP:ed with this command to keep the file size down:
+After that, each STL file is ZIP:ed with `pigz` to keep the file size down:
 ```
 pigz -11K -I 16 *.stl`
 ```